-My long-term research goal is to effectively construct intelligent systems for large-scale, open and dynamic environments.
-I particularly focus on how to endow individual autonomous agents with the ability to act and interact in flexible ways and with effectively engineering systems that contain both humans and agents.
-I am interested in these issues from their fundamental principles, through design, to their application in particular problem domains.
-Specifically, I am interested in developing techniques for, and models of, automated bargaining, coalitions, trust and reputation, human-agent collectives, coordinated action and crowd sourcing.
+My research focuses on developing artificial intelligence (AI) systems for large-scale, open and dynamic environments.
+I focus on how to endow individual autonomous agents with the ability to act and interact in flexible ways and with effectively engineering systems that contain both humans and software agents.

 2015-2016: Head of Department, Electronics and Computer Science, University of Southampton.

 2014-2016: Regius Professor of Computer Science, Electronics and Computer Science, University of Southampton.